 Driving is a privilege and must be treated as such.
 When this privilege is not respected, there could be very serious results and consequences.
-Students desiring to park vehicles on school property must register vehicle with main office and provide proper documentation (driver's license, registration, proof of insurance, etc.).
+Students desiring to park vehicles on school property must register the vehicle with the main office and provide proper documentation (driver's license, registration, proof of insurance, etc.).

 Students must park in designated spaces and not spaces reserved for handicapped, visitors, or faculty.
-Upon arrival on school property, students must not loiter in car or parking lot.
+Upon arrival on school property, students must not loiter in cars or parking lots.
 Once students arrive on school property on foot or by car, they may not leave the school property for any reason without the permission of the parent/guardian and the Principal or Dean of Students.